Ajanil26/Iris-Segmentation/README.md

 4. Non maximum suppression- in this if a pixel is not a maximum it is suppressed.
 The following 4 criteria are checked over each pixel to determine if that pixel is maximum or not:

-• 22.5 to 67.5 degrees: If the gradient orientation is in this range means the edge lies from the top right corner to bottom left
+   - 22.5 to 67.5 degrees: If the gradient orientation is in this range means the edge lies from the top right corner to bottom left

-• 67.5 to 112.5 degrees: The gradient is from top to bottom.
+   - 67.5 to 112.5 degrees: The gradient is from top to bottom.
 This means the edge is from left to right.
 So you check gradient magnitudes against the pixels right above and below.

-• 112.5 to 157.5 degrees: The gradient is the other diagonal.
+   - 112.5 to 157.5 degrees: The gradient is the other diagonal.

-• 0-22.5 or 157.5-180 degrees: The gradient is horizontal.
+   - 0-22.5 or 157.5-180 degrees: The gradient is horizontal.
 So the edge is vertical.
 So you check the pixels to the left and right.

 5. Thresholding with hysteresis: in this we check if the current pixel is an edge or not, if not check the next pixel.
 If it is an edge we check the two pixels in the direction of the edge if either of them

-• Have the direction in the same bin as the central pixel
+   - Have the direction in the same bin as the central pixel

-• Gradient magnitude is greater than the lower threshold
+   - Gradient magnitude is greater than the lower threshold

-• They are the maximum compared to their neighbours (non-maximum suppression for these pixels), then you can mark these pixels as an edge pixel
+   - They are the maximum compared to their neighbours (non-maximum suppression for these pixels), then you can mark these pixels as an edge pixel

-• Loop until there are no changes in the image Once the image stops changing, you've got your canny edges
+   - Loop until there are no changes in the image Once the image stops changing, you've got your canny edges

-After determining the edges, location of the iris is found using Hough transform.The algorithm of Hough transform is as follows:
+After determining the edges, location of the iris is found using Hough transform.
+The algorithm of Hough transform is as follows:

 1. Initialize pupil radius and iris radius the given database.